sheetalbongale/Iris-Data-Predictive-Modeling/README.md

 2. sepal width in cm
 3. petal length in cm
 4. petal width in cm
-5. class:
+5. Species class:
 - Iris Setosa
 - Iris Versicolour
 - Iris Virginica

-### Technologies and Libraries
+## Technologies and Libraries
-Following s a list of the Python SciPy libraries used for this project:
+Following is a list of the Python libraries used for this project:
 ```
 - sklearn
 - scipy